M4RC0Sx/ItemClearLag-ICL/README.md

 - `preserveNoDespawnItems`: Whether to preserve items that are set to never despawn.
 - `preserveNoPickupItems`: Whether to preserve items that are set to not be picked up.

+## Permissions

+ICL has a fabric-permissions integration, which allows you to set permissions for each command.
+Here are the permissions:

+- `icl.forceclean`: Allows the player to use the `/icl forceclean` command.
+- `icl.reload`: Allows the player to use the `/icl reload` command.
+- `icl.config`: Allows the player to use the `/icl config` command.
+- `icl.cancel`: Allows the player to use the `/icl cancel` command.

 ## License

 ICL is licensed under the MIT License.
 See the `LICENSE` file for more details.